khaledfmohamed/NTier-Repository-pattern-Unit-of-Work/README.md

   - ProjectRepository : Class Inherit RepositoryBase and implement IProjectRepository (Will be repeated for every model).
   - IUnitOfWork : The Interface which is reponsable about the declaration of methods and properties need for opening and closing                           transaction and dispose any open resource.
   - UnitOfWork : Class Inherit IUnitOfWork.
+  - RepositoryException : this type of exception with be raised due to any exception occure in Repository project to be hanndled in         bussinse layer and send it to UI through MessageTube project.
+    This class with carry exception message and code.
+    The code property allow developer to take any expected exception code to check by this code in bussinse layer and return readable       message to user in UI.

   Note : IUnitOfWork will be the communication point with bussinse layer.
+## Bussins layer (NTierBLL):
+Contain